annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 ax.minorticks_on()
 ~~~
 INSERT PICTURE OF LINEAR REGRESSION
 The Model has an MAE of $4,109.44.
 Our linear regression model has a rather high MAE, thus making this a weak learner.
 Because of the clustering of data points in an unlinear fashion, our model may have lost accuracy trying to fit such points.

+## Kernel Weighted Local Regression
+LOWESS or locally weighted linear regressions are non-parametric regressions in which the simplicity of a linear regression is combined with the flexibility of non linear regression.
+LOWESS regressions are used when there are non-linear relationships between variables.
+In essence, linear functions using weighted least squares are fitted only on local sets of data, thus building up to a function that describes the overall variation.
+For each value of x, the value of f(x) is estimated using its neighboring known values.

+Let us say we choose a specific data set point X1 for which we want to predict its Y1 value.
+We can determine its neighbors by choosing a specific distance which will result in some ordered set A. This set will be converted into another weighted set using a weight/kernel function.
+The specific weights will depend on what kernel function is chosen.
+Example: Below we have chosen a tri-cubic function as our weight function.
+INSERT PICTURE OF FUNCTION